Why Do Female Dogs Hump?

 When it comes to figuring out why female dogs hump it’s important to understand the context in which your dog starts the behavior.
 In general humping in dogs is an arousal response that can be triggered by:

 Any variation of the above can explain why dogs hump when it’s not in relation to reproduction.
-The context needs to be taken into consideration since the humping behavior itself is just a sign of general arousal.
+If your female dog is humping think about what preceded it.
+The context of the situation needs to be taken into consideration since the humping behavior itself is only a sign of general arousal.

 So why do female dogs hump?
-They hump for the same reason males do; it’s an arousal response.
+They hump for the same reason males do; it’s a general arousal response.
 Deciphering all the reasons behind that arousal is another question we haven’t quite figured out.